Genivia/RE-flex/doc/index.md

     }
 ~~~

-or for a regex matcher:
+or for a regex matcher that uses Boost.Regex or PCRE2:

 ~~~{.cpp}
     if (is.good())